 Figure 11: Verification/Type Rules for Constants

 admits type dependency.
-In particular, the result of eval- uating a let may have a type that refers to one of its bound variables (e.g., if the result is a checked pointer with a variable-defined bound); if so, we must substitute away this variable once it goes out of scope (T-LETINT).
+In particular, the result of eval- uating a let may have a type that refers to one of its bound variables (e.g., if the result is a checked pointer with a variable-defined bound).
+If so, we must substitute away this variable once it goes out of scope (T-LETINT).
 Note that we restrict the expression e1 to syntactically match the structure of a Bounds expression b (see Fig. 4).

-Rule T-RETINT types a ret expression when x is of type int. ret does not appear in source programs but is introduced by the semantics when evaluating a let binding (rule S-LET in Fig. 7); this rule is needed for the preserva-
+Rule T-RETINT types a ret expression when x is of type int. ret does not appear in source programs but is introduced by the semantics when evaluating a let binding (rule S-LET in Fig. 7).
+This rule is needed for the preserva-

 tion proof.

 Rule T-FUN is the dependent function call rule.
-Given a function pointer type (ptrξ x. τ τ ) from a type-check for e and the types τ j from the argument type checks for e, we confirm that each of τ j is a subtype of the corresponding one in τ [ej/x], which replaces possible integer bound vari- ables x with bound expressions ej.
+Given a function pointer type (ptrξ x. τ τ ) from a type-check for e and the types τ j from the argument type checks for e, we confirmed that each of τ j is a subtype of the corresponding one in τ [ej/x], which replaces possible integer bound variable x with bound expressions ej.
 The final result type is the defined target type τ appearing in the function pointer type also with such replacement, written as τ [ej/x].
 Consider the safe_strcat function in Fig. 8; its parameter type for dst depends on n.
 The T-FUN rule will substitute n with the argument at a call-site.

 Type Soundness, Non-exposure, Non-crashing

 In this subsection, we focus on our main meta-theoretic results about CORECHKCBOX: type soundness (progress and preservation), non-exposure, and non-crashing.
-These proofs have been carried out in our Coq model.
+These proofs have been conducted in our Coq model.

 Type soundness relies on several well-formedness:

 Definition 1 (Type Environment Well-formedness).
-A type environment Γ is well-formed iff every variable mentioned as type bounds in Γ are bounded by int typed variables in Γ.
+A type environment Γ is well-formed if every variable mentioned as type bounds in Γ are bounded by int typed variables in Γ.

 Definition 2 (Heap Well-formedness).
-For every m, A heap H is well-formed iff (i) H (m, 0) is undefined, and (ii) for all n : τ in the range of H (m), type τ contains no free variables.
+For every m, A heap H is well-formed if (i) H (m, 0) is undefined, and (ii) for all n : τ in the range of H (m), type τ contains no free variables.

 Definition 3 (Stack Well-formedness).
-A stack snapshot ϕ is well-formed iff for all n : τ in the range of ϕ, type τ contains no free variables.
+A stack snapshot ϕ is well-formed if for all n : τ in the range of ϕ, type τ contains no free variables.

 We also need to introduce a notion of consistency, relating heap environments before and after a reduction step, and type environments, predicate sets, and stack snapshots together.

 Definition 4 (Stack Consistency).
-A type environment Γ, variable predicate set Θ, and stack snapshot ϕ are consistent—written Γ; Θ ϕ—iff for every variable x, Θ(x) is defined implies Γ(x) = τ for some τ and ϕ(x) = n : τ j for some n, τ j where τ j ±Θ τ .
+A type environment Γ, variable predicate set Θ, and stack snapshot ϕ are consistent—written Γ; Θ ϕ—if for every variable x, Θ(x) is defined implies Γ(x) = τ for some τ and ϕ(x) = n : τ j for some n, τ j where τ j ±Θ τ .

 Definition 5 (Checked Stack-Heap Consistency).
-A stack snapshot ϕ is consistent with heap H —written H ϕ— iff for every variable x, ϕ(x) = n : τ with mode (τ ) = c implies ∅; H (c); ∅ €c n : τ .
+A stack snapshot ϕ is consistent with heap H —written H ϕ— if for every variable x, ϕ(x) = n : τ with mode (τ ) = c implies ∅; H (c); ∅ €c n : τ .

 Definition 6 (Checked Heap-Heap Consistency).
-A heap H j is consistent with H —written H d H j—iff for every constant n, ∅; H ; ∅ €c n : τ implies ∅; H j; ∅ €c n : τ .
+A heap H j is consistent with H —written H d H j—if for every constant n, ∅; H ; ∅ €c n : τ implies ∅; H j; ∅ €c n : τ .

 Progress states that a CORECHKCBOX program can always make a move: